ekansh003/ekansh003/README.md

 </br>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

-## 🔭 I'm currently working on
+## 🔭 I'm Currently Working On...

-- My old projects
+- My Studies
 - Restaurant Recommendation App (React-Native)
 - Mobile + Desktop Spotify Clone (Working on it soon...)
 - My next blog
 - My CSS skill

-## 🌱 I'm currently learning
+## 🌱 I'm Currently Learning...

-- 📱 React Native
-- Firebase
+- C-Language
-- React Context API
+- Python
-- Styled Components
+- Java

 ## 💼 Technical Skills